phenixdigital/phoenix_storybook/guides/setup.md

 # Manual setup

-To start using `PhoenixStorybook` in your phoenix application you will need to follow these steps:
+To start using `PhoenixStorybook` in your Phoenix application you will need to follow these steps:

 1. Add the `phoenix_storybook` dependency
 2. Create your storybook backend module
 3. Add storybook access to your router
-4. Make your components assets available
+4. Make your components' assets available
 5. Update your Docker image
 6. Create some content